Skip to content

 Graph

 Enabling a graph network adds a semantic graph at index time as data is being vectorized.
-Vector embeddings are used to create relationships in the graph.
-Finally, community detection algorithms build topic clusters.
-Semantic graphs can also be used to analyze data connectivity.
+Vector embeddings are used to automatically create relationships in the graph.
+Relationships can also be manually specified at index time.

 This approach has the advantage of only having to vectorize data once.
 It also has the advantage of better topic precision given there isn't a dimensionality reduction operation (UMAP).
 Semantic graph examples are shown below.